opengeospatial/CRS-Deformation-Models/README.md

 A survey of deformation models in planned or in use is underway.
 The survey questionnaire is at https://docs.google.com/forms/d/11PCSVojPPD062P96veEjuqSKjnRMCrU8TyIruWCbWt0  Responses can be viewed at https://docs.google.com/spreadsheets/d/13IdqZDj8x8gVl7OTk7BkkI2HxfW61ng0y0WdVReD0us

-The currently active discussions are:
+The currently active discussions can be seen in the [github issues](https://github.com/opengeospatial/CRS-Deformation-Models/issues).
+Current "hot topics" are:
 <!--
 * [Refine the working definition](https://github.com/opengeospatial/CRS-Deformation-Models/issues/3) of "deformation model" which sets the scope for this project team
 -->